SimonCB765/ProteinDatabaseManipulation/README.txt

 		The second element is Y if the gene contains a cancer causing germline mutation, else it is N.
-		The third element is Y if the gene contains a cancer causing somatic mutation, else it is N. parseCGI parseChEMBL parseCOSMIC parseDB parseEnsembl parseepestfind parseGO
+		The third element is Y if the gene contains a cancer causing somatic mutation, else it is N. parseCGI
+	Takes the file containg the cancer gene index data, and returns one file containing UniProt accessions that are implicated in cancer and one containing HGNC gene IDs that are implicated in cancer.
+	CGIHGNCIDs (CGIHGNCIDs) - A file with one HGNC gene ID on each line.
+	CGIUPAccessions (CGIUPAccessions) - A file with one UniProt accession on each line. parseChEMBL parseCOSMIC parseDB parseEnsembl
+	parse_variants
+	parse_transcript
+	update_xref_and_ensembl_IDs
+		Takes two files containing the cross-referencing of representative human UniProt accessions with Ensembl gene IDs, Ensembl transcript IDs, Ensembl protein IDs, Entrez Gene IDs, UniGene cluster IDs and HGNC gene IDs.
+		Returns two files.
+			UPExternalLinks (UPExternalLinks) contains the cross-referencing of the represetnative UniProt human accessions with external databases.
+			EnsemblGeneIDs (ensemblGeneIDs) contains all the Ensembl gene IDs for Ensembl genes that are linked to a representative UniProt human accession.
+		UPExternalLinks (UPExternalLinks) - A comma separated (csv) file, with six elements on each line.
+			The first element is a representative UniProt accession.
+			The second element is a semi-colon separated list of the Entrez Gene IDs that are recorded as being linked to the accession in UniProt.
+			The third element is a semi-colon separated list of the UniGene cluster IDs that are recorded as being linked to the accession in UniProt.
+			The fourth element is a semi-colon separated list of the Gene Ontology term IDs that are recorded as being linked to the accession in UniProt.
+			The fifth element is a semi-colon separated list of the HGNC IDs that are recorded as being linked to the accession in UniProt.
+			The sixth element is a semi-colon separated list of '-' separated lists of Ensembl records that are recorded as being linked to the accession in UniProt.
+The format for the '-' separated lists is:
+				The first element is the Ensembl Gene ID that is recorded as being linked to the UniProt accession (because the transcript in the second element is linked to it).
+				The second element is the Ensembl Transcript ID that is recorded as being linked to the UniProt accession (because the protein in the third element is linked to it).
+				The third element is the Ensembl Protein ID that is recorded as being linked to the UniProt accession.
+				Example : ENSG00000143627-ENST00000342741-ENSP00000339933;ENSG00000143627-ENST00000271946-ENSP00000271946
+		EnsemblGeneIDs (ensemblGeneIDs) - A file with one Ensembl gene ID on each line. parseepestfind parseGO
 	Returns a file containing the parsed GO data.